bang9211/wire-jacket/README.md

 processing mode that does not actually connect with other nodes can be applied by replacing module and restarting.

-And it helps not to use singletone as a global variable.
+And it helps not to use singleton as a global variable.
 Automatically maintains and recycles one singleton object.

 ### 2. Binding based environment-variable for cloud.